Sons of Trinity

+Sons of Trinity was cast by casting director, Louis Digiaimo.

-Plot summary
+Plot

 The children of Trinity and Bambino bear the same names of their fathers and, like them, they get a job in a dusty town in the West.
 Trinity Junior is a bounty hunter prankster and womanizer, while Bambino, more gruff, is also the sheriff and the jailer.
 The quiet peace of the two, who plan to marry two beautiful girls, is interrupted by the arrival of two gangs, one Anglo, one Mexican, of horse stealing criminals in a small Mexican town.